schneiderkelsey/schneiderkelsey.github.io/README.md

 JavaScript Features List
 Show/hide one or more content areas or elements on your site through clicking a button or some other user interaction - must be done with some JavaScript code. - Sometimes I don't care for looking at a list so I created a show/hide button for the wildflower plants.

-Created a function that returned a message on the webpage "name" .
-Created a while and for loop that showed up in the console.
-Created an array in the console.
-Created a conditional that showed up in the console.

-Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format
+Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app.
+Implement a regular expression (regex) to ensure a field either a phone number or an email address is always stored and displayed in the same format.
-Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams)
+Build a conversion tool that converts user input to another type and displays it (ex: converts cups to grams).

 Scud script downloaded.